TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.38.md

 ---

-And Joshua returned, and all Israel with him, to Debir, and fought against it:
+Joshua returned, and all Israel with him, to Debir, and fought against it.